Visitor’s Guide

 • Retired Teacher and Fine Arts Chair Moline Senior High School

-• 2014 Lloyd Schoeneman Community Impact Award presented by Quad City Arts
+• 2014 Lloyd Schoeneman Community Impact Award Quad City Arts

 • 2004 Illinois Humanities Council Studs Terkel Humanities Service Award